it-projects-llc/addons-dev/odoo_backup_sh/README.rst

  Odoo-backup.sh
 ================

-The 10€ service that would save your business.
+The 10 Euros service that would save your business.

 In-App Purchase
 ===============